iptch/kafka-list-join-demo/README.md

 ![List join overview](/ListJoin.png)

-Check out `TODO: add link once published` for a discussion of the approaches.
+Check out [this blog post](https://dev.to/ipt/how-to-join-lists-in-kafka-streams-applications-1h28) for a discussion of the approaches.

 The tests should cover all relevant cases of message ordering and updates.